MatheusBLopes/mywallet-api/README.rst

 # :book: Overview

-This project is a production-ready API for money management
+This project is a production-ready API for financial management

 # :pushpin: Table of Contents